 Katherine S. Janega of Highland Park is the former Village Attorney for the Village of Winnetka, from whom she received a commendation resolution recognizing her achievements upon retirement after serving the village for 21 years.
 Before retiring, Ms. Janega concentrated her practice in the areas of local government and land use law.
 She has been a member of the planning committee and faculty for IICLE®’s Local Government Law Institute (2013 – 2015) and of the faculty for IICLE®’s New Lawyer Institute (2014).
 She has also provided pro bono legal services to the Glencoe Historical Society relating to zoning relief and interaction and agreements with the village and local park district in conjunction with the reconstruction of a Frank Lloyd Wright structure and restoration of an adjacent park.
 She is a member of the American and Illinois State Bar Associations and of Lambda Alpha International — Honorary Society for Land Economics.
 Ms. Janega received her B.A. from the College of St. Teresa in Winona, Minnesota, and her J.D. from Loyola University Chicago School of Law.

-Gregory W. Jones is an associate at Ancel, Glink, Diamond, Bush, DiCianni & Krafthefer, P.C., in Chicago, where he focuses on land use and local government.
-Mr. Jones is the coauthor of LAND USE LAW: ZONING IN THE 21ST CENTURY (Law Journal Press, 2015).
-He is currently leading the comprehensive rewrite of zoning and economic development regulations for several communities across Illinois, and he is serving as tax increment financing counsel for several Illinois communities.
-He is a member of the American Institute of Certified Planners and of the Legislative Committee for the Illinois Chapter of the American Planning Association.
+Gregory W. Jones is a Partner at Ancel Glink, P.C., in Chicago, where he focuses on land use, zoning, and local government.
+He is a member of the American Institute of Certified Planners and the Legislative Committee for the Illinois Chapter of the American Planning Association.
 Mr. Jones received his B.A. from the University of Illinois, studied urban planning at the University of Sheffield in the United Kingdom, and received his J.D. magna cum laude (Order of the Coif) from IIT Chicago-Kent College of Law, where he was Editor of the law review.

 Richard A. Redmond is a Partner with Holland & Knight LLP, in Chicago, where he represents clients in eminent domain, regulatory takings, land use, environmental, and other real estate-related litigation.
 In addition to representing private property owners, he provides legal services to governmental entities, including municipalities and state agencies, in his capacity as a Special Assistant to the Illinois Attorney General.
 Mr. Redmond also provides advice to lawyers and law firms on professional ethics.
 Mr. Redmond has served on the Illinois Supreme Court Committee on Professional Responsibility since 1983.
 He is a member of the American Bar Association Section of Litigation, Eminent Domain Committee, and of the Illinois State and Chicago Bar Associations.
 He received his B.A. with honors from the University of Notre Dame and his J.D. from Cornell Law School.

-David S. Silverman is a Partner at Ancel, Glink, Diamond, Bush, DiCianni & Krafthefer, P.C., in Chicago.
-He focuses his practice on local government, zoning, land use, and economic development.
-Mr. Silverman is Legislative Committee Chair for the Illinois Chapter of the American Planning Association, and he is the Education and Outreach Chair for the Planning and Law Division of the American Planning Association.
-He is a member of the American Institute of Certified Planners and the Ely Chapter of Lambda Alpha International in Chicago (Vice President of Chautauqua Programs).
+David S. Silverman is a Partner at Ancel Glink, P.C., in Chicago, where he is co-chair of the Zoning and Land Use Group and co-editor of the group’s newsletter, In the Zone.
+He focuses his practice on local government, land use, and economic development.
+He teaches the Land Use Control and Zoning course at The John Marshall Law School.
+He is a member of the American Institute of Certified Planners, the Urban Land Institute, and the Ely Chapter of Lambda Alpha International.
 Mr. Silverman received his B.A. from Indiana University, his M.U.P. from Wayne State University, and his J.D. from The John Marshall Law School.

-Adam B. Simon is a Partner at Ancel, Glink, Diamond, Bush, DiCianni & Krafthefer, P.C., in Chicago, where he concentrates on land use and real estate, economic development, public finance, and telecommunications.
-He is a member of the Lake County Bar Association, a member of the International Council of Shopping Centers, and a Corporate Partner of the Illinois City/County Management Association.
-Mr. Simon received his B.S. in engineering and public policy from Washington University in St. Louis and his J.D. from Georgetown University Law Center.
+Adam B. Simon is a Partner at Ancel Glink, P.C., in Vernon Hills, where he concentrates on municipal law, public finance, zoning and economic development, real estate law, and telecommunications.
+He is a member of the Illinois Government Finance Officers Association, a member of the International Council of Shopping Centers, and a Corporate Partner of the Illinois City/County Management Association.
+Mr. Simon received his B.S. from Washington University in St. Louis and his J.D. from the Georgetown University Law Center.